 Eating McSpicy gives you diarrhea.

 It is a ritual and a challenge to the eater.
-While to most Singaporean palettes the spiciness is almost nothing in taste, the real trial is on the next day.
+While to most Singaporean palate the spiciness is almost nothing in taste, the real trial is on the next day.
 One would enter a war zone in one of civilization’s oldest, but greatest symbol of privacy, right to sanitation, and reminder that humans are all but the same.
 When placed in a losing position, combat can be a humbling experience.
 No human can defy the needs of the body to secrete waste, and challengers of the McSpicy eventually succumb to defeat in the form of sitting for a good amount of time.

 As for when the McLaosai became a common name I can’t tell, but Laosai is Hokkien/Teochew for diarrhea and it is easy to see that the usage of the term simply spread through casual conversations.

-A few examples of reddit threads discussing the power of the McSpicy:
+More resources discussing the power of the McSpicy:

 - Gif illustration of the next day